sourabhd/awesome-educators/README.md

 # awesome-educators
-This is a list of educators who have used the audio-visual mediums (Internet, television) in an out-of-the-box manner to make learning more fun.
+This is a list of educators who have used the audio-visual mediums (Internet, television, public lectures) in an out-of-the-box manner to make learning fun.

 1) Dr. Derek Mueller [[1veritasium](https://www.youtube.com/user/1veritasium), [2veritasium](https://www.youtube.com/user/2veritasium)]